Opening of the spring hunting season. A man cleans rifle barrel

 So you read my post and didn’t skip the parts where the gun is unloaded and dry – great!
 Pull the bolt from a bolt gun or disassemble it on a semi or pump.
 Follow the manufacturer’s instructions on how to pull the bolt.

 Lightly oil the rag and wipe down the bolt.
 I like paper towels as they are clean, but feel free to substitute a clean rag.
 By wiping the bolt, it removes any residue.
-The oiled rag will turn black, and this process will leave a very light coating of oil to hold back rust.
+The oiled rag will turn black from carbon residue, and this process will leave a very light coating of oil to hold back rust.
 In terms of oil, I LOVE Ballistol in spray form, which we’ll cover below.
 Now, let’s look at how to clean a gun barrel.

 Start Running Patches

-Now that the bolt is removed and clean – let’s run some patches down the bore.
+Now that the bolt is removed and clean – let’s run a solvent-soaked patch down the bore.
 Make sure to always run from the breech to the muzzle.
 This way, we push the dirt out of the rifle and not into the action!
-And by running patches, run them on a jag for a tight fit.
+And by running patches, run them on a patch jag for a tight fit.

-• Start running dry patches until they come out clean!
+Start running a couple of dry patches until they come out clean!

 If your patches fall off somewhere in the action, try this: Run your rod as far as the bore and stop shy of it.
 Then, hold the patch with your other hand right up against the entry to the bore and then push the rod through.
 It will nicely grab the patch.